- What is the tone of my site?

 An often forgot about question is which is more valuable: quality?
 Or quantity?

-An Age Old Debate
+An Age Old Debate about Article Content Writing

 The first instinct you probably have is to immediately answer “quality.”
 You’re paying for this content, right?
 It should be premium quality, should it not?
-In writing, especially with blog writing services, you get what you pay for.
+In writing, especially with article content writing services, you get what you pay for.
 The more you spend, the more you get, and this is definitely important in your decision to contract either 100 blogs or 10.

 Never forget that quality shouldn’t be sacrificed in writing.
 But this still begs the question of how important it is in regards to the amount of content you want to receive.